 Derby Museum and Art Gallery, Pickford’s House will close to the public from 5pm on Wednesday 4 November until the second lockdown ends.

 The Silk Mill is closed for redevelopment at the current time and is expected to open in spring 2021.

 Royal Crown Derby Museum

 Royal Crown Derby Museum is now open.
 They are opening Monday to Friday 10-4 (last admission 3.30).
+All visitors will be required to wear a face covering.
+Hand sanitiser is available throughout the store and museum.
 The refreshed museum shares some of the best stories behind Royal Crown Derby and is free to visit.
 You can see the beautiful work of troubled artist William Pegg and admire the skill of Desire Leroy one of the most well paid ceramic painters.
 You can also explore how they design and make Royal Crown Derby today and get to know some of the people behind the products past and present.
 There is also a small onsite shop selling Royal Crown Derby giftware and displaying the stunning tableware ranges to order for home delivery.

 From Monday 15th June it is a requirement that you wear masks or face coverings when using public transport.